 fbpx

-Join us for an exciting exploration of agricultural “Fs” found in northern Minnesota.
-We’ll start the day at Wells Technology and be immersed in their Fabrication and manufacturing processes that have ties to John Deere as well as many other important businesses and industries.
-Next, we’ll investigate Fiber and the process of using wool to create garments, blankets and more at Bemidji Woolen Mills.
-This teacher tour will also take you to the Gustafson beef and crop Farm to dig into food production and conservation.
-A delicious farm-to-table lunch, and time to build connections with fellow educators while filling your tool box with standards-based, ag-themed resources will be part of the FUN!
+Educators joined us for an exciting exploration of agricultural “Fs” found in northern Minnesota.
+We started the day at Wells Technology and be immersed in their Fabrication and manufacturing processes that have ties to John Deere as well as many other important businesses and industries.
+Next, we investigated Fiber and the process of using wool to create garments, blankets and more at Bemidji Woolen Mills.
+This teacher tour also took attendees to the Gustafson beef and crop Farm to dig into food production and conservation.
+A delicious farm-to-table lunch, and time to build connections with fellow educators while filling your tool box with standards-based, ag-themed resources were all a part of the FUN!

 Farm, Fiber and Fabrication Tour Stops